 Another unusual possibility might be to use a rotary wing, like a helicopter, for at least part of the flight.
-Such a vehicle has characteristics between those of a rocket or a spaceplane.
-Flying vertically, it does not suffer the need for strengthened fuel tanks that the horizontal spaceplane does, while its rotors give it near-spaceplane lifting efficiency and airbreathing capability.
-But it is not an efficient spaceplane: although once tested as an SSO technology, its poor lift at altitude left it demonstrably unsuited.
-Nor would it perform much better as a powered wing for a multi-stage vehicle.
-The operational ceiling of a helicopter is much lower than that of a conventional aeroplane, which limits any potential advantages even over a ground-launched rocket.
+Such a vehicle has characteristics between those of a rocket and a spaceplane.
+Flying vertically, it does not suffer the need for strengthened fuel tanks that the horizontal spaceplane does, while its rotors offer near-spaceplane lifting efficiency and airbreathing capability.
+But it is still not an efficient spaceplane: although once tested as an SSO technology, its poor lift at altitude left it demonstrably unsuitable for a powered launch vehicle, whether SSO or multi-stage.
+The operational ceiling of a rotorcraft is much lower than that of a conventional aeroplane, which limits any potential advantages even over a ground-launched rocket.
 Similarly, its efficiency and range are not large, which limits its ability to position the second stage optimally.
-All in all, as a launcher it offers too little advantage over either step-rocket or spaceplane to make up for the cost, complexity and mechanical weight.
+Theoretically it might offer some advantage as a first-stage launch booster but that advantage would fizzle out after a few seconds, once a vertical speed of two or three hundred miles per hour had been reached, and there are also huge engineering challenges in building a large enough rotor and balancing a space rocket on top of it.
+All in all, as a launcher it offers too little advantage over either step-rocket or spaceplane to make up for its severe problems at altitude.

 Re-entry may prove a different story.
 A rotary wing has yet to be tried in this mode, but it offers some potential advantages.
 Upon re-entry the rotor would auto-rotate without any need for power and would be flung out into the correct position by centrifugal force.
 Most modern helicopters can use auto-rotation to land safely in the event of an engine-out emergency.
 It is light weight: a rotor is stiffened by its centrifugal force and can be made lighter than a rigid fixed wing, while an unpowered rotor system (as in the autogyro) avoids much of the weight penalty of a helicopter.
 It is true that a rotor is less aerodynamically efficient then a fixed wing, but for the job of slowing descent that does not matter.